-Investigation of icrRNAs- To determine the exact length and sequence of the crRNA, RNA was isolated from wild type Haloferax cells (H119) and strain $\Delta C$ x pTA232-telecrRNA grown to an OD 0,74.
-RNA was separated on 8% PAGE and RNA ranging in size from 45-55 nucleotides (fraction 1) and from 60-75 nucleotides (fraction 2) was eluted and sent to vertis Biotechnologie AG for cDNA preparation and RNAseq analysis.
-The RNA samples were first treated with polynucleotide kinase (PNK) and then poly(A)-tailed using poly(A) polymerase.
-Afterwards, an RNA adapter was ligated to the 5'-monophosphate of the RNA.
-First-strand cDNA synthesis was performed using an oligo(dT)-adapter primer and the M-MLV reverse transcriptase.
+Investigation of icrRNAs-To determine the exact length and sequence of the crRNA, RNA was isolated from wild type Haloferax cells (H119) and strain $\Delta C \times pTA232$ -telecrRNA grown to an absorbance of 0.74.
+RNA was separated on 8% PAGE, and RNA ranging in size from 45 to 55 nucleotides (fraction 1) and from 60 to 75 nucleotides (fraction 2) was eluted and sent to vertis Biotechnologie AG for cDNA preparation and RNAseg analysis.
+The RNA samples were first treated with polynucleotide kinase and then poly(A)-tailed using poly(A) polymerase.
+Afterward, an RNA adapter was ligated to the 5'-monophosphate of the RNA.
+First-strand cDNA synthesis was performed using an oligo(dT)-adapter primer and the Moloney murine leukemia virus reverse transcriptase.
 The resulting cDNAs were PCR-amplified to about 10-30 ng/μl using a high fidelity DNA polymerase.
-The cDNAs were purified using the Agencourt AMPure XP kit (Beckman Coulter Genomics) and were analysed by capillary electrophoresis.
+The cDNAs were purified using the Agencourt AMPure XP kit (Beckman Coulter Genomics) and were analyzed by capillary electrophoresis.
 For Illumina sequencing, the cDNA samples were mixed in approximately equal amounts.
-An aliquot of the cDNA pool was analysed by capillary electrophoresis.
+An aliquot of the cDNA pool was analyzed by capillary electrophoresis.
 The primers used for PCR amplification were designed for TruSeq sequencing according to the instructions of Illumina.